 As young Academy students, however, Sutherland and Harrington were not too seriously focused on their futures in the law to engage in a bit of good, clean humor.
 While arguing a case in the Academy's Moot Court, Sutherland found an opportunity for a laugh at the expense of Harrington.
 Arguing for the defense, Harrington at one point appealed to the logic of public opinion: "Why, your Honor, even the spectators can see that the Defendant ought to win this case."64 When his turn came for rebuttal, Sutherland argued for the plaintiff with his characteristic dry wit: "The gentleman on the other side has referred to speckle potatoes.
-I don't see any potatoes of that kind here at all."65

-During his first year at the Academy, 1879-1880, Sutherland's academic load included courses in theology, reading, orthography, grammar, arithmetic, Latin, physical geography, phonography, bookkeeping and commercial lectures, history of civilization, rhetoric, and physiology.66 Sutherland was one of a half dozen students in 1879 who jumped grades after the first term (or quarter), advancing from the level of Academic B to Academic A. Despite the handicap of not participating in formal schooling for at least five years prior to entering the Academy, Sutherland quickly became proficient in his studies.
-His average grade for the first term was 93%, and then 96% for every term thereafter except for the last term, when he averaged 99%.68 During his second year.
-Sutherland carried a significantly lighter load than he had in the first year, possibly due to his concurrent part-time work as a bookkeeper for several stores in Provo and one in Springville six miles to the south.
-Additionally, Sutherland worked as the enumerator for Provo in the 1880 census.
+I don't see any potatoes of that kind here at all."65 commercial lectures, history of civilization, rhetoric, and physiology.66 Sutherland was one of a half dozen students in 1879 who jumped grades after the first term (or quarter), advancing from the level of Academic B to Academic A.67 Despite the handicap of not participating in formal schooling for at least five years prior to entering the Academy, Sutherland quickly became proficient in his studies.
+His average grade for the first term was 93%, and then 96% for every term thereafter except for the last term, when he averaged 99%.68 During his second year, Sutherland carried a significantly lighter load than he had in the first year, possibly due to his concurrent part-time work as a bookkeeper for several stores in Provo and one in Springville six miles to the south.69 Additionally.
+Sutherland worked as the enumerator for Provo in the 1880 census.70